trouverun/Holdem-DCRM/README.md

 # Host responsible for coordinating the algorithm execution,
 # it commands the slave workers and triggers network training
 MASTER_HOST = 'localhost:50040'

 # List of hosts which run traversals and evaluations
 SLAVE_HOSTS = [
     'localhost:50041'
 ]

-# The host which is responsible for strategy reservoir sampling and training
+# The host which is responsible for global strategy reservoir sampling and training
 GLOBAL_STRATEGY_HOST = 'localhost:50050'

 # Mapping from regret host to player,
 # specifying which host provides regret and strategy inference for which player(s)
 ACTOR_HOST_PLAYER_MAP = {